 Benefits Of Eating Liver During Pregnancy

-The liver has many nutrients which are good for our health.
+The liver has many nutrients which are good for maternal health.
 It contains (1):

 - Vitamin A